Close Menu

 Ground Sheet

-Tyvek, a thin industrial tarp material available on Amazon, is a great barrier between you and the ground for sleeping (tent or bivy) or simply sitting.
+Tyvek is a thin industrial tarp material available on Amazon.
+It can be used as a lightweight barrier between you and the ground for sleeping (tent or bivy) or simply sitting.
 It is strong, lightweight, and cheap.
+Although, don’t expect it to have an impressive R-value, as it is not insulated.

 Ziploc Bags

-A cheap waterproof option?
-Look no further than a Ziploc bag if you need to protect a phone, key, ID/bank card, or cash (no need to carry your whole wallet).
+Need a cheap waterproof option for on-trail storage?
+Look no further than Ziploc.
+If you need to protect a phone, key, ID/bank card, or cash (no need to carry your whole wallet), these are great lightweight ways to protect and organize your odds and ends.

 Basic First Aid